 There is always "that gift."
 The one that makes you pause and wonder "Why would they get me this?
-Do they even know me?"
-This gift might look pretty crappy on the surface, but we're bettering that whoever gets it is going to like it.
+Do they even know me?".
+This gift might look pretty crappy on the surface, but we're bettering that whoever gets it is going to like it once they realize what's hidden inside.
 Also, this is incredibly fun at a white elephant.

 Disguise the Money in Something They Hate

 Don't you love that feeling of watching someone open a present you know they hate and then witnessing them struggle through trying to fake happiness?
 Just me?

 If you want to take someone on an emotional rollercoaster, try hiding the money in something you know they won't like.
 Does your sister hate licorice?
 Fold the money and hide it in the middle of a jar of the candy.
 Know someone who always gets a ton of socks for Christmas?
 Tuck some bills in the sock fold.

 Sweet Money Holder